Sacrificing His Core Supporters in a Race Against Defeat

 As delicate as the situation may be, it is already possible to predict how the new government will operate.
 Temer’s newly formed cabinet—his only concrete action so far as Brazil’s new leader—is telling.
 Brazil has over 30 political parties, all of which demand cabinet positions in exchange for their backing, which Temer needs if he is to pass any reform in Congress.
-For her part, Rousseff had needed to go as far as creating 39 ministries to form a viable to 23, thus responding to the major popular demand of making government leaner.
+For her part, Rousseff had needed to go as far as creating 39 ministries to form a viable coalition.
+Despite this history, Temer decided to cut down the number of cabinet posts to 23, thus responding to the major popular demand of making government leaner.
 This is no small feat since he did this while guaranteeing a majority in Congress.

 There is obviously a cost to reducing the numbers in his cabinet.
 He could only offer posts to the most powerful figures in Congress, who happen to be rich, white, older males.
 That was, predictably, fuel for Temer’s critics, who are demanding greater diversity and the inclusion of women and other minorities in a more representative government.